It’s Never Too Early (or Too Late) to Budget for Christmas

 4. Determine where that money will come from.

-This may mean foregoing some other monthly expenses or taking money from savings.
+If you don’t already have a surplus each month or a dedicated Christmas savings account, this may mean foregoing some other monthly expenses or taking money from savings.

 Consider these ways to free up extra funds for the holidays:

 • Do a pantry challenge.
 What you save on food costs can go toward paying for the holidays.
+Shop your kitchen one week out of each month to carve out some extra from your grocery budget.

 • Sell unused items.
 Whether at a garage sale or on eBay, you can often scare up some extra cash by selling items in good shape that you no longer use.
+Send this money directly to your Christmas stash.

 • Remember the WHY.
 Jesus doesn’t measure you by the decorations on your tree or the feast on your table.
 So why should you?